StanKocken/EfficientAdapter/README.md

 ### Efficient findViewById()

-Because `findViewById(int id)` is consuming (this is why we use the ViewHolder pattern), I introduced a `findViewByIdEfficient(int id)` into the ViewHolder class.
+Because `findViewById(int)` is time-consuming (this is why we use the ViewHolder pattern), this library use a `findViewByIdEfficient(int id)` into the ViewHolder class.

-You can use it like a `findViewById(int id)` but the view return will be cached to be returned in the next call.
+You can use it like a `findViewById(int id)` but the view return will be cached to be returned into the next call.

 Your view id should be unique into your view hierarchy, but sometimes is not that easy (with an include for example).
-It's now easier to find a subview by specify the parent of this subview with `findViewByIdEfficient(int parentId, int id)`
+It's now easier to find a subview by specify the parent of this subview with `findViewByIdEfficient(int parentId, int id)` to say "the view with this id into the parent with this id".

 ### Let the element be clickable

 Your ViewHolder class can override the method `isClickable()` to tell is this element is clickable or not.

-By default, the view is clickable if you add a listener to your adapter.
+By default, the view is clickable if you have a listener on your adapter.

 ## Proguard